captionpoint/captionpoint-plays/THE-ROOMMATE.md

 instead of with me, in our normal-sized life.
 (Beat.)
 Ha!
-Maybe I'II write a..."slam" poem about that and you can perform it.
+Maybe I'll write a..."slam" poem about that and you can perform it.
 (Beat.)
 ---